 To register and use CentOS 6 clients, you need to configure the Uyuni Server to support older types of SSL encryption.
-For more information about how to resolve this error, see Registering Older Clients at Client-configuration > Tshoot-clients.
+For more information about how to resolve this error, see Registering Older Clients at Administration > Troubleshooting.

-4.7.1.7.
+4.7.1.6.
 Manage Errata